No Outlet, No Problem—We Narrowed Down the Best Solar String Lights

 Brightness and Color Temperature

-Aside from a bulb’s overall look, the whole purpose of this product is to illuminate and add a bit of ambience to an outdoor area.
-Solar lights are best suited for string lights since, in most cases, they don’t put out enough lumens to be path or stair lights—the more lumens, the brighter.
-As Julia Discroll of Katherine Field and Associates previously told us when talking about the best outdoor solar lights, “Most have a maximum battery life that’s based on brightness (eight hours of light at the brightest setting when fully charged), but it’s not at the same level of hardwired landscaping lighting.”
-The latter is typically able to deliver 300 lumens of light, whereas solar lights average out at about 30.
+Solar string lights are best for adding ambience.
+In most cases, they don’t put out enough lumens to be path or stair lights.
+As Julia Discroll of Katherine Field and Associates previously told us when talking about the best outdoor solar lights, they can’t compare to the brightness of hardwired lighting.
+The latter is typically able to deliver 300 lumens, whereas solar lights average out at about 30.

 Weather Resistance

-Since the best solar string lights require sunlight as their main source of power, these fixtures are designed to be hung outside.
-That means they’ll need to be durable enough to survive a rain or hail storm.
-Most common materials include vinyl, rubber, and plastic, but to make sure these are safe to leave outside, you’ll likely need to look for an IP (Ingress Protection) rating higher than 44.
-These two digits stand for what your lights are protected against; the higher the number, the more they can endure, from solid objects like dust and debris to water drips, jets, spray, splashes, and more.
-Of course, this number also varies greatly depending on where you install them.
-For instance, it becomes less of a concern if you’re hanging up solar string lights from a covered ceiling rather than an open deck or patio.
+As outdoor fixtures, solar string lights need to be durable enough to survive the elements.
+To make sure yours are safe to leave outside 24/7, look for an IP (Ingress Protection) rating of at least 44.
+The higher the number, the more they can endure, from dust and debris to water drips, jets, spray, splashes, and more.
+Of course, the rating becomes less of a concern if you’re hanging your string lights from a covered patio ceiling versus a tree in the yard.

 Wire Length

-Because these lights are solar powered, you won’t be as restricted by cord length, at least in proximity to an outlet.
-You’ll still want something long enough to loop or weave, and most size options range from 25 to 60 feet.
-If you want to figure out exactly what you need, measure the total length that the wire should stretch across, and add 2 feet or more (we wager you won’t be hanging these as taut as can be, but will instead allow for a soft dip in between destinations).
-Our advice: Buy more than you think you need, then return whatever is extra.
+The biggest perk of solar-powered lights is you aren’t restricted by proximity to an outlet.
+However, you’ll still want strands long enough to loop or weave; most options range from 25 to 60 feet long.
+For an exact measurement, note the total length that the wire needs to stretch across, and add 2 feet or more (we wager you’ll want a soft dip in between destinations).
+Our advice: Buy more than you think you need, then return whatever any extras.

 Ask Domino